SudoKIngpin/fbcrack4.0/README.md

                          Facebook Cracker

-This python program can crack facebook account and recover facebook password.
+This python program can crack facebook account and recover facebook password by using wordlist provided.
+###Awesome Project ####

 ### Installation ###